PythonRSAS/pythonrsas.github.io/_posts/2021-09-23-1-counterparty-credit-risk - Copy.md

 ## variation margin (VM)

-Variation margin is the daily margin payment (can be more frequent) to keep exposure (market value - collateral, i.e. the unsecured portion) below certain thresholds.
+Variation margin is the daily margin payment (can be more frequent) to keep exposure (market value - collateral, i.e. the unsecured portion) below certain thresholds (thresholds are the amount up to which we are willing to be unsecured).
 Margin payments must be liquid funds.
 As a result of these daily variation margins, the counterparty risks are mitigated.

 The side that is in the money on the bilateral netting set receives VM.

 ## initial margin (IM)

 Even when variation margin payments + existing collateral cover the entire exposure such that the net exposure is zero, there is still risk.

 The risk is somewhat opposite in concept to "float".
 The "float" is the time value of money that you earn the time that money is in your hand.
 Oppositely, things can go wrong from the last variation margin payment time and (potential) default, during which we may suddendly have a large exposure.
-This time period is what is called the "**margin period of risk**" (MPR).
+This time period is what is called the "**margin period of risk**" (MPR or MPOR).
+In practice, the margin period of risk is usually 5 days or more to account for the time to verify if the other party is going to pay or not.

 Formally, it is the time period from the last exchange of collateral covering a netting set of transactions with a defaulting counterparty until that counterparty is closed out and the resulting market risk is re-hedged.

+Example:
+Assume client signs CSA and agrees to:
+- daily margining
+- zero initial margin
+- threshold of $5MM
+- MTA of $250,000
+- Rounding of $25,000
+Today client is holding $7.5MM cash collateral from Bank FMV of position today is calculated to be $22MM in Bank's favor What is the amount of collateral paid to or received by Bank?

 <figure>
   <img src="{{ "/images/posts/ccr_initial_margin.PNG" | relative_url }}">